gandoulf/enzo-resse/FOW/src/book/Tutorials/Minimap.md

 ![MinimapPictures](../../assets/Tutorial/Minimap/8_DeleteTestAndPressTab.png)

-The minimap can handler displacement, rotation and scale (zoom). if the minimap havn't the correct orientation you can apply static rotation to the texture and the Fog sample
+The minimap can handle displacement, rotation, and scaling (zoom).
+If the minimap doesn't have the correct orientation, you can apply a static rotation to both the texture and the Fog sample to adjust it accordingly.

 ![MinimapPictures](../../assets/Tutorial/Minimap/9_AddConstantRotation.png)
 ---